-When writing a book, self-doubt is never a million miles away.
+When writing a book, self-doubt is never far away.
 At some point, a familiar question will always find a way of popping into your head… ‘Is this really any good?’.
-When I was in the police, a similar feeling would sometimes creep up on me at the start of a week-long trial… ‘Did you cover everything in the interviews?
-Are you on top of the forensics?
-What angle are the defence going to come at you from?’.
-It is perhaps not surprising, therefore, that the whole process of acknowledging and overcoming doubts was one that I wanted my protagonist, Brook Deelman, to go through.
-Apart from being realistic, it surely makes a character more engaging than one who marches through life with 100% certainty in everything they do.
+Perhaps it’s not surprising, then, that the whole process of overcoming doubt was something I was keen for my protagonist, Brook Deelman, to go through.
+I was never that interested in a hero who marches through life with 100% certainty in all they do.

 Sport – the thing I used to write about before joining the police – has an interesting relationship with self-doubt.
 Its professional participants will generally go to great lengths to avoid any outward display of it (in the hope of inducing it in their opponents).
 And yet, from a spectator’s point of view, the greatest exponents of this are also the least likely to earn a place in the crowd’s hearts.
 More often than not, it is the cracks in the façade that endear a sportsperson to us, the glimpses of human fragility behind the competitive armour.

 It is why, for example, a winning machine such as Pete Sampras will never quite find a place in the Wimbledon crowd’s affections in the same way as Boris Becker – the insecurities worn that bit closer to the surface, the crowd carried along on an emotional journey to victory or defeat.
 Indeed, it was only in Sampras’ last couple of tournaments, his powers on the wane, that the public’s response began to change from detached admiration to fondness.
 Champions may seek perfection, but it’s in their imperfection that we warm to them.